APA President Participates in D.C. Forum on Mental Health Care Bill

 Residents Will Find Resource Center Their Home Away From Home

-The central hub of APA's 2014 annual meeting for residents is the Resident Resource Center, which will be located in the Javits Convention Center in the 3D glass room on the 3rd floor.
+The central hub of APA's 2014 annual meeting for residents is the Resident Resource Center, which will be located in Glassroom 3D, Third Floor, Javits Convention Center.
 It will be open daily from 7:30 a.m. to 5 p.m. (just follow the signs).
 For more information, click here.

 Participate in AJP's Journal Club